Christmas Bird Count

 Each year, birdwatchers nationwide don snow boots and binoculars to scour their hometowns, documenting and enjoying resident winter birds.
 This annual tradition, over a century old, has become a powerful tool for understanding the rise and fall of bird populations over time.

-NBNC organizes and compiles the local Christmas Bird Count circle.
-The circle encompasses a 7.5-mile radius around Plainfield, including the towns of Montpelier, East Montpelier, Calais, Orange, Barre, and Marshfield.
+NBNC organizes and compiles our local Christmas Bird Count circle.
+This circle encompasses a 7.5-mile radius around Plainfield, including the towns of Montpelier, East Montpelier, Calais, Orange, Barre, and Marshfield.
 One of the oldest circles in Vermont, this count has occurred annually since 1960!